-A host of nutrients are required for maintaining a balanced brain chemistry and a calm mind — magnesium, B vitamins, and omega-3 fats to name a few.
+A host of nutrients is required for maintaining a balanced brain chemistry and a calm mind — magnesium, B vitamins, and omega-3 fats to name a few.

 Folate and vitamin B are often prescribed in high doses for depression and anxiety.
 Good food sources include leafy greens, black eye peas, lentils, and liver.

 Healthy, or “good fats,” are also shown to prevent anxiety.
-Studies in animals and humans show that low fat diets can increase tension, hostility and anger, whereas diets higher in healthy fats are calming and can boost mood.
-Good fats include olive oil, avocado, and coconut oil.
-On the other hand, vegetable oils, such as soy, safflower and canola, are inflammatory and can fuel anxiety.
-Omega-3 fats from grass-fed meat and dairy, free range chicken eggs, and deep water fish are particularly therapeutic, as are flax, walnuts, and algae supplements.
+Studies in animals and humans show that low-fat diets can increase tension, hostility, and anger, whereas diets higher in healthy fats are calming and can boost mood.
+Good fats include olive oil and avocado.
+On the other hand, vegetable oils, such as soy and safflower, are inflammatory and can fuel anxiety.
+Omega-3 fats from grass-fed meat and dairy, free-range chicken eggs, and deep water fish are particularly therapeutic, as are flax, walnuts, and algae supplements.